 College Research Ethics and Governance Committee

-The College of Engineeering Research Ethics and Governance Committee (REC) is a sub-committee of the University Research Ethics and Governance Committee and directly reports to it.
+The Engineering (CoE) Research Ethics and Governance Committee (REC) is a sub-committee of the University Research Ethics and Governance Committee and directly reports to it.
 The remit of the College of Engineering research ethics and governance committee is:

-To provide ethical review for research on human participants and/or data which is not publicly available when no other system for formal ethical review is available/appropriate.
+To provide ethical review for research on human participants and/or data that is not publicly available when no other system for formal ethical review is available/appropriate.